Traveling to Alaska

 Talkeetna is a good location to see aurora.
 Look to the north along the river or in openings in the trees that face north.
 On a moon filled night, you can see Denali with aurora shimmering above!

 From the Denali National Park area and points north to Fairbanks, are super aurora watching locations.
+In the fall before the hotels at Denali close, most are great locations for viewing aurora!

 North of the Matsu Valley toward Glennallen are good areas to catch the lights as long as the terrain doesn’t block the low view to the north.
 Glennallen and north to Delta Junction and Tok and great locations, nice and dark!